RobyFerro/go-web/readme.md

 Every error in Go-Web should be handled by "ProcessError" in "exception" package and stored in "storage/log/error.log" file.
 If you've implemented Sentry URI in "config.yml" all error will be sent to your Sentry account.

+## Docker integration
+A Docker file and docker-compose.yml are already provided in Go-Web.
+Feel free to edit docker-compose.yml to customize your services.
+To simplify docker configuration the "env.example" file contains basic service configuration.
+Copy and edit "env.example" content to a new ".env" file